jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 2. Ruby has excellent libraries for manipulating URIs and paths as strings, and it is easier to break up a string than compose a new one.

 How can this be improved?
-First, we set attributes for the full URL.
+First, we can set attributes for the full URL.
 The actual code for that is below, but suffice to say, it will look like this (note the version is different because the new cookbook installs a new Splunk version).